Bayt-al-Hikmah/Front_End/Lecture_10/Lecture10.md

 - 3! is equal to 3\*2\*1 = 3\*2!
 - 4! is equal to 4\*3\*2\*1 = 4\*3!
 - 5! is equal to 5\*4\*3\*2\*1 = 5\*4!

-with that in mind, we can set the base condition as
+with that in mind, we can set the base condition as:
-if n === 0 we return 1,else we return n multiplied by the factorial of n-1 and so on
+if n === 0 we return 1,else we return n multiplied by the factorial of n-1 and so on.
 ```
 function factorial(n){
 	if (n === 0){